kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 (*) visible only when using `kubectl get -o wide`

 Notes:
-- Print columns are not subject to any deprecation rule, so it will be possible to iteratively improve them without waiting for the next API version.
+- Print columns are not subject to any deprecation rule, so it is possible to iteratively improve print columns without waiting for the next API version.
 - During the implementation we are going to verify if the resulting layout and eventually make final adjustments to the column list.

 ### Changes to Cluster API contract